ultravideo/uvgRTP/BUILDING.md

 # Building

-There are two ways to build kvzRTP: GNU make and QtCreator
+There are three ways to build kvzRTP: GNU make, CMake or QtCreator

 NB: kvzRTP must be built with a 64-bit compiler!